exercism/python/concepts/numbers/introduction.md

 ### Precision

 Before diving into arithmetic, it is worth thinking about what precision means.
-Precision is the level of exactness that a number can be represented.
+Precision is the level of exactness at which a number can be represented.
 An `int` is less precise than a `float` the same way that `1` is less precise that`1.125`.

 ## Arithmetic